Frequently asked questions

 This varies per activity, some are bookable and others explicitly not.
 Our staff can tell you more.

-The tickets are sold out on the website, can I buy a ticket at the Sealcentre?
+Tickets are sold out on the website, can I buy a ticket at the WEC?

 No, that is not possible.
-If the website indicates that tickets are sold out, there are also no more tickets available at the cash register.
+If the website indicates that the tickets are sold out, there are no more tickets available at the cash register.

-I see available tickets on the website but cannot book?
+I still see available tickets but can no longer book?

-Some activities work with advance booking, such as the behind-the-scenes tours.
-When tickets can still be sold at the cash register on the day, it is no longer possible to buy tickets via the website as well.
-This is because there are only a limited number of places available and to avoid double booking.
+Some activities work with a reservation in advance.
+If tickets can still be sold at the cash register on the day itself, it is no longer possible to also buy tickets via the website.
+This is because there are only a limited number of places available and to prevent double booking.

 Can I feed a seal?